Lewis Hamilton

 While Hamilton was instantly up to speed after he reached F1, the early part of his career did have some down years.
 2011 was arguably his only unfocused season with several bad races and crashes that were down to his own doing.
 In 2012, he rebounded with a great performance, but team failures put a stop to his championship aspirations.

 In 2013, he made what was probably the best decision of any driver in history by switching to Mercedes.
-While the first year was average, the team produced a dominant car from 2014 to 2020, leading to 6 driver’s titles (only beaten in 2016 by teammate Rosberg) and almost winning another in 2021 when the pace of the Mercedes was finally matched by another team.
+While the first year was average in terms of results, the team produced a dominant car from 2014 to 2020, leading Lewis to 6 driver’s titles (only beaten in 2016 by teammate Rosberg) and almost winning another one in 2021 when the pace of the Mercedes was finally matched by another team.

-In recent years, Hamilton has had less success.
-Perhaps not down to his efforts but rather that of the Mercedes team that took a small step back compared to its top rivals.
-It should be noted that Hamilton has shown signs of regressions, particularly in 2024, where teammate Russell finally got the upper hand, especially in qualifying.
-It will be exciting to see how Hamilton performs alongside his next highly-regarded partner, Charles Leclerc.
+In recent years, Hamilton has had much less success.
+Perhaps not down to his own efforts but rather because the Mercedes team that took a small step back compared to its main rivals.
+It should be noted that Hamilton has shown signs of regression as well, particularly in 2024, where teammate Russell finally got the upper hand, especially in qualifying.